h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 [4 Unicorns](https://en.wikipedia.org/wiki/List_of_unicorn_startup_companies#Unicorns_list) in the past 15 years, which
 is perhaps the [highest per capita](http://knowledge.wharton.upenn.edu/article/how-stockholm-became-a-unicorn-factory/) among all countries.
 Due to the relatively small domestic market, even Startups are aiming internationally at very early stage.
-So engineers might have a bigger chance of joining a journey that makes a global impact than most of the countries.
+So engineers might have a bigger chance to join a journey that makes a global impact than most of the countries.

-One of the manifestation of equality in Sweden is that most of the companies tend to be less layered and employs what's called
+One manifestation of equality in Sweden is that most companies are less layered and implement what's called [flat hierarchy](https://en.wikipedia.org/wiki/Flat_organization).
-[flat hierarchy](https://en.wikipedia.org/wiki/Flat_organization).
 Employees are trusted to be involved directly in the decision making process rather than being instructed by layers of supervisors.
-Of course as companies grow they can not be kept completely flat forever, but even in big companies hierachies are in many scenarios counter-productive.
-As someone from a very hierachical society like China, I really enjoy working in Swedish companies, partly because I am not that interested in climbing up the management ladder but more wanting to have a better technical career.
-In China, managers enjoy much higher social status than engineers because of the power that hierachical organization enabled.
+Of course as companies grow larger, they can not be kept completely flat forever, but even in big companies, hierachies are in many scenarios too excessive and counter-productive.
+As someone from a very hierachical society like China, I really enjoy working in Swedish companies, partly because I am not that interested in climbing up the management ladder but more interested in having a better technical career.
+In China, managers enjoy much higher social status than engineers because of the power that hierachical organization enables.
 Many good engineers are "forced" to take on a management position even if it turns out to be a bad fit and waste of talent.
-In my opinion, one of the reasons that Sweden became one of the innovation center in the world is because engineers can just focus on their technical career without getting too much social pressure to become something else.
+In my opinion, one of the reasons that Sweden became an innovation center in the world is because engineers can just focus on their technical career without getting too much social pressure to become something else.

 Work life balance is great in Sweden.
-You are not expected to work over time in almost all of the companies in Sweden.
+You are not expected to work over time in most of the companies in Sweden.
 In contract, working under high pressure is not uncommon in many Chinese tech companies.
 [Huawei](https://www.huawei.com/en/) is noterious for expecting employees to work overtime on a regular basis, an important part of its [wolf culture](https://huaweico.wordpress.com/our-culture/), [Xiaomi](https://www.mi.com/global/) even has something internally called the 699 rule (working 6 days a week, from 9am to 9pm) before they went public.
-If you are the type of people who enjoy and thrive in this type of environment, most of the Swedish companies are probably not for you (except for some early stage Startups, even that is voluntary).
-Personally, I believe a culture that encourages people to focus most of their concious time to work might be neccessary in some circumstances and could give companies a competitive edge.
+If you are the type of people who enjoy and thrive in this type of environment and expect to be compensated accordingly, most of the Swedish companies are probably not for you (except for some early stage Startups, even that is voluntary).
+Personally, I believe a culture that encourages people to focus their lives unproportionally to work might be neccessary in some circumstances and could give companies a competitive edge.
 But at a macro level, good work life balance makes happier employees and citizens, reduces social frictions, and ultimately benefits the entire society in a sustainable way.